pekspro/EF-Migrations-Script-Generator-Task/ReadMe.md

 If you have several databases, add a new task for each database.

 ## Supported versions
-Both .NET Core 2 and .NET Core 3 with Entity Framework 2 and 3 is supported.
-That said, if you are using .NET Core 3 this tool requires that the global tool **dotnet-ef** is installed.
+Both .NET Core 2 and .NET Core 3 with Entity Framework 2 and 3 and 3.1 is supported.
+That said, if you are using .NET Core 3.x this tool requires that the global tool **dotnet-ef** is installed.
 You could do this easily be enable **Install dependencies for .NET Core 3**.

 If you are using **.NET Core 2**, you may be able to build your application but you get an error when creating migration scripts.
 If that's the case you probably are using .NET Core 3 SDK which doesn't have build-in support to do this.
 To solve this, just add [Use .NET Core](https://docs.microsoft.com/en-gb/azure/devops/pipelines/tasks/tool/dotnet-core-tool-installer?view=azure-devops) before this task and select version 2.2.207 for instance.